tryadive/tryadive/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm Violla Nayyara, a passionate software developer based in Bandung Barat.
+I'm Tryadi Arief, a passionate software developer based in Bandung Barat.
 I love coding and creating innovative solutions to real-world problems.

 # 💻 Tech Stack: